-Assuming Fannie Mae meets its payment obligations described herein, the rate and timing of payments of principal and the yield to maturity on each Class of Notes will be directly related to the rate and timing of collections of principal payments on the Reference Obligations in the related Loan Group.
+Assuming Fannie Mae meets its payment obligations described herein, the rate and timing of payments of principal and the yield to maturity on each Class of Notes will be directly related to the rate and timing of collections of principal payments on the Reference Obligations in the related Loan Group and the rate and timing of Credit Events affecting the related Loan Group.
 Borrowers are permitted to prepay their Reference Obligations, in whole or in part, at any time, without penalty.

 The principal payment characteristics of the Notes have been designed so that the Notes amortize based on the collections of principal payments on the Reference Obligations in the related Loan Group.
-The Mezzanine and Junior Reference Tranches will not be allocated Unscheduled Principal on the related Reference Obligations unless a target credit enhancement percentage has been maintained.
-Unlike securities in a senior/subordinate private label residential mortgage-backed securitization, the principal payments required to be paid by Fannie Mae on the Notes will be based in part on Scheduled Principal that is collected on the related Reference Obligations, rather than on scheduled payments due on such Reference Obligations, as described under "Description of the Notes -Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
+The Mezzanine and Junior Reference Tranches will not be allocated Unscheduled Principal on the related Reference Obligations unless a target credit enhancement percentage has been satisfied and maintained.
+Unlike securities in a senior/subordinate private label residential mortgage-backed securitization, the principal payments required to be paid by Fannie Mae on the Notes will be based in part on Scheduled Principal that is collected on the related Reference Obligations, rather than on scheduled payments due on such Reference Obligations, as described under "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
 In other words, to the extent that there is a delinquent borrower who misses a payment (or makes only a partial scheduled payment) on a Reference Obligation, Fannie Mae will not make principal payments on the related Notes based on the amount that was due on such Reference Obligation; instead, Fannie Mae will only make principal payments on the related Notes based on Scheduled Principal and Unscheduled Principal actually collected on such Reference Obligation and any Calculated Recovery Principal.
 Additionally, the Notes will only receive principal based on Unscheduled Principal for the related Loan Group upon the satisfaction of the Minimum Credit Enhancement Test for the related Loan Group as described under "Description of the Notes -Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount and Subordinate Reduction Amount" in this Prospectus.
-Moreover, with respect to a Credit Event Reference Obligation that becomes a Reversed Credit Event Reference Obligation, all collections of principal on such Reversed Credit Event Reference Obligation will be treated as